 Japanese blood grass isn't picky about potting soil or container types.
 Grasp the plant by the root ball and loosely pack the potting medium around the plant.
 Repot in the spring or fall as needed when plants become crowded with spreading rhizomes.

-Varieties of Japanese Blood Grass
+Common Problems with Japanese Blood Grass